 - Volunteer on one of our Global Builders teams, which you can learn more about below.
 You’ll travel to Portugal and get to know the local people and culture while you partner with families to complete a home.

 - Join a virtual volunteer team, choosing to donate your travel costs instead of making the trip in person.
 This is the perfect way to stay involved and give back during the COVID-19 pandemic.

 House Sponsorship Cost (Like New): $40,000

 Homes include simple yet modern kitchens, and bathrooms that provide sanitation and access for those who may lack mobility, now or in the future.
-Other important elements — often made available to these families for the first times in their lives — are hot water, finished floors, and gas stove and heating.
+Other important elements — often made available to these families for the first time in their lives — are hot water, finished floors, and gas stoves and heating.

 The families become true partners in the process, helping in the construction work done on their homes and repaying the costs on a no-profit, no-interest basis.
 Their repayments remain in Portugal and get recycled to help the next families, turning the partner families into not just recipients, but givers.

 Portuguese volunteers actively support the efforts, but international volunteers still play an important role in advancing their efforts.

 What is a trip like?

 Each trip to Portugal will be with a group of mission-minded volunteers – typically 8-15 total – who want to experience the world, meet new people, and make a difference.
 No skills required, and trips last 1-2 weeks and include time for local R&R activities.